DavisQBio/semester-biology/readings/R-00-before-we-start.md

 ### R has a large and welcoming community

-Thousands of people use R daily.
+Thousands of people use R daily, including data scientists and researchers in biology and statistics.
 Many of them are willing to help you through mailing lists and websites such as [Stack Overflow](https://stackoverflow.com/), or on the [RStudio community](https://community.rstudio.com/).

 ### Not only is R free, but it is also open-source and cross-platform